berinaniesh/ucf/README.md

 Basically, I wanted a single program to format any code I throw at it.
 I did not want to hunt for a formatter for each language I write.
 I did not want to read the man page for each code formatter I found.
 But at the end of the day, I went through all the above and wasted so much time.
-I don't want any others to feel the same frustation again.
+I don't want any others to go through the same process again.
 So, I decided to write a program that will take care of all those.

 ## Why not use a generic code formatter?